espocrm/documentation/development/new-function-in-formula.md

 # New funtion in Formula

-EspoCRM provides the possibility to develop custom functions for formulas.
+EspoCRM provides the possibility to create custom functions that can be userd in formula.

 If your function is related to the one of groups like String, Logic, Date, create a file in __{GroupName}Group__ folder, named __{FunctionName}Type.php__ with __{FunctionName}Type__ class declaration.
 You need to define the method __'process'__.